elchininet/keep-texts-in-tabs/README.md

 ### Through HACS

-The plugin is still not available in HACS default (it will be when [this](https://github.com/hacs/default/pull/2038) gets merged).
-For now, it should be installed through [HACS custom](https://hacs.xyz/docs/faq/custom_repositories/) adding https://github.com/elchininet/keep-texts-in-tabs to the custom repositories.

-[//]: # "1.
-Go to `HACS` dashboard"
+1. Go to `HACS` dashboard
-[//]: # "2.
-Go to `Frontend`"
+2. Go to `Frontend`
-[//]: # "3.
-Click on `Explore and download repositories` button in the bottom-right of the screen"
+3. Click on `Explore and download repositories` button in the bottom-right of the screen
-[//]: # "4.
-Search for `keep-texts-in-tabs` and install it"
+4. Search for `keep-texts-in-tabs` and install it

 ### Manual installation